burgesQ/webfmwk/README.md

 ## What

-`webfmwk` is a go web API framework.
-Credits to Frafos GmbH :tada:.
+`webfmwk` is a go web API framework

 ## Use it